pacoispaco/artdatabanken-utils/README.md

 ## Trying out the Artportalen API:s

-You can always try out the API:s with Postman or command line tools like curl, wget or httpie.
+You can always try out the API:s with Postman or command line tools like curl, wget or http (httpie).

 This repo contains a [Postman API collections resource]("artdatbankens-apis.postman.json") that can be imported into Postman for trying out some API calls.